CompGenomeLab/PHACTboost_manuscript/README.md

 ## Figure 2

-This figure shows the performance difference between PHACTboost, PHACT and MSAboost.

-A. The performance of the PHACTboost algorithm was evaluated over the complete set of variations in the test set.
-B. Comparison of PHACTboost results over full test set, test set excluding same positions with the training set, and test set excluding the same proteins as training set.
-C. Feature Importance – Shapley Values for PHACTboost algorithm.
-D. Comparison of PHACTboost with MSAboost which corresponds to the same machine learning algorithm with only MSA-based features over the whole dataset.
-E. Comparison of PHACTboost with MSAboost over the hard cases.
+Figure 2A illustrates the evaluation of the PHACTboost algorithm's performance across all alternative test sets, revealing the enhancements achieved over the baseline PHACT model.

+Figure 2B is dedicated to exploring Feature Importance – Shapley Values for the PHACTboost Algorithm.

+In Figure 2C, we present a comparative analysis between PHACTboost and MSAboost, both employing the same machine learning algorithm but differing in their feature sets.
+This comparison was conducted across the entire dataset and included all alternative test sets.

+Figure 2A and 2C are plotted by using "Figure_2AC.R".
+The code to plot 2C is names as "Figure_2B.R".

+The data given in Figure2/Data folder is produced by using "Figure2_ProduceData.R".

 ## Figure 3

-Figure 3 shows AUROC comparisons of PHACTboost and tools reported in dbNSFP across TS1, TS2, TS3, TS4 and TS5, respectively.
+Figure 3A, 3B, 3C, 3D, 3E show AUROC comparisons of PHACTboost and tools reported in dbNSFP across TS1, TS2, TS3, TS4 and TS5, respectively.

 Part A, B, C, D and E can be plotted by using "Figure3_Comparison_TS.R".
 The required files are given in the same folder.